Olami09/Skylineict-cohort14/README.md

 # Skylineict-cohort14

-I have made adjustment to the student profile html
+I have made adjustment to the student profile html pushing gthrough a new branch now.
 The student now can see his percent score close to his cohort rating.

 I made adjustment also for each student to see the top scorer in their dashboard